It’s Easy To Say ‘I’m Stressed’ — But What Does That Mean?

 One factor the Holmes-Rahe scale doesn’t measure is a sense of being overwhelmed or the level of burnout you may be feeling.
 That is better determined with a Stress Self-Assessment.

-Unlike scientific stress tests, such as the Holmes-Rahe Scale, stress self-assessments are subjective and highly personal.
+Unlike scientific tests, such as the Holmes-Rahe Scale, self-assessments are subjective and highly personal.
 This is great news!
-That means for every stress self-assessment you take, you are getting results meant only for you.
-You learn a little more about your kind of stress, how you feel when you are stressed and suggested tools and resources to help you manage your stress.
+That means for every self-assessment you take, you are getting results meant only for you.
+You learn a little more about your kind of stress, how you feel when you are feeling this way and suggested tools and resources to help you manage your this distress.

 When taking a stress self-assessment, be sure to keep the following hints in mind: